WorkAboutLifeContact

 Claim-Level vs. Document-Level Confidence

-Every sentence is individually scored and color-coded across four tiers: Verified Fact (≥90%), Sourced Claim (75–89%), AI Inference (60–74%), and Speculative (<60%).
-Low-confidence claims auto-expand their source panel so reviewers immediately see the AI's reasoning.
-Users scan for amber and red highlights to prioritize review.
+Every sentence individually scored across four tiers: Verified (≥90%), Sourced (75–89%), Inferred (60–74%), Speculative (<60%).
+Low-confidence claims auto-expand their source panel.

 98%